Tancata/phylo/ALE/README.md

 Creates a protein fasta file containing the medoid of each gene family.
 Usage:
-From within a directory containing the directory “fasta” containing gene family protein fasta sequences with the suffix “.fa”
+From within a directory containing the directory “fasta” containing gene family protein fasta sequences with the suffix “.fa”.
 ```
 ./pick_medoid_for_gene_cluster.py
 ```

-#### Create reconciliation-based ancestral reconstructions
+#### Create reconciliation-based ancestral gene content reconstructions

-There are a number of ways this could be done.
 In Sheridan et al. (2020) biorxiv (in submission), the following approach was used.
 Note that node numbers refer to the numbering used in the rooted species tree map that appears at the beginning of any ALEml_undated .uml_rec output file.

 To produce an ancestor reconstruction at a given branch:

 Usage:
 ```
-gene_copies_at_node.py <reconciled_directory> <branch_of_interest> <representative_sequences> <probablistic_cutoff> > <score_of_each_HG_at_given_node>
+gene_copies_at_node.py <reconciled_directory> <node_of_interest> <representative_sequences> <probablistic_cutoff> > <score_of_each_gene_family_at_given_node>
 ```

+Here, `<reconciled_directory>` refers to a directory containing the ALEml_undated output files (uml_rec files) associated with an optimal rooted species tree.
+Node of interest is the node number for which the gene content probabilities should be obtained. `<representative_sequences>` refers to an (optional) set of representative sequences, for use in subsequent annotation.
 To create a protein fasta file (containing medoid representatives, for example for annotation) of genes gained between two branches:

 Usage: